riscv-software-src/riscof/docs/source/macros.rst

     RVTEST_SIGBASE(X26, test_B_res)

-**RVTEST_SIGUPDATE(_R,_AVAL)**
+**RVTEST_SIGUPDATE(_BR,_R,_AVAL)**

-Macro to store the value contained in a register using the base register specified in the *RVTEST_SIGBASE* macro and an offset and increment the offset.
+Macro to store the value contained in a register using the base register specified an offset and increment the offset.
 Optionally, the macro can invoke a test assertion macro(currently *RVTEST_IO_ASSERT_GPR_EQ*) with the assertion value.
-It takes two arguments namely the register whose value needs to be stored(_R) and the assertion value(_AVAL).
+It takes three arguments namely the base register(_BR) the register whose value needs to be stored(_R) and the assertion value(_AVAL).

 Example: